Ez3D-Rocketry/4-Ez3D-Models-for-D-E-and-F-Motors/README.md

 **NOTE: Individual printers and filiment have different tolerances** <br />
 **- Fit check items before assembly and sand to fit if requried**

-1. I use plastic rivets instead of tape to secure the Body Tube to the Fin Can
+1. Plastic rivets or tape can secure the Body Tube to the Fin Can
- - Also consider wrapping tape around the joint for a better seal (for ejection charge force)
-2. Since these are heavier models, I use large launch lugs and rail buttons.
+2. Since these are heavier models, I use large launch lugs or rail buttons.

 ![IMG_8638](https://github.com/user-attachments/assets/ba869756-543f-473b-8c91-df4317829622)
 ![IMG_8639](https://github.com/user-attachments/assets/459659d7-96b4-4eed-ac7e-f589ad4d8095)